 We recommend using the Unity versions listed below.
-Our tests show that these versions have the best performance and least number of issues for that release.
+Our tests show that these builds have the best performance and least number of issues for that version.

 Our Release Notes describe known issues with any specific version.